canonical/checkbox/docs/reference/units/category.rst

 Category Unit
 =============

-The category unit is a normalized implementation of a "test category" concept.
+The category unit is a normalised implementation of a "test category" concept.
 Using category units one can define logical groups of tests that deal with some specific testing area (for example, suspend-resume or USB support).